Thinking Cap History and Info

 How Thinking Cap Works

-After the contest is taken on quiz bowl day, teachers within the state phone in their scores and answer some questions assuring ethical test taking.
-We rank them by high score and grade level the next afternoon and will post the results on the Thinking Cap website.
-In the past, results were mailed out that next afternoon.
+After the contest is taken on quiz bowl day, the teams scores are recorded automatically.
+For exceptionally high scores the teacher will be ask to verify the team followed the rules.
+We rank them by high score and grade level the following Monday and will post the results on the Thinking Cap website.
 We award a team trophy and individual ribbons based on the number of teams participating.

 Students are given two chances to answer each question.
 A total of 60 seconds is allowed for each question.
 If the correct answer is given on the first try, ten points are awarded, plus bonus points based on the speed of the answer are earned as follows:

 On the second try, just five points are awarded for the correct answer and no bonus points are possible.

 A line will appear at the top of the answer screen to let you know how many points you got on the question or the correct answer if you did not get the correct question either time.